Jaden-Lee/QJW/README.md

   - System.out.println(); → pln()
   - System.out.print(); → p()
   - for (int a = START; i < END; i += INTERVAL) {} → f(a=START;a<END;a+=VAR)
+    - No brackets used for for loops.
+Instead use \f to end the for loop.

 ### Installation